rowlandcoping/cheese-and-beer/README.md

 Although I haven't added additional roles as I would like to in the future, I have set all logins and validation to be done via e-mail.
 The Allauth login no longer requires a username, because I have built a signal to set the username to equal the user's e-mail address pre-save.
 I have also disabled e-mail verification for signup.
 This makes for a far better user experience and a very slick sign-in process to ensure no potential customer is lost at checkout.

-SEARCH RESULTS

-I have not placed a limit on the number of search results - it really was a time factor that prevented me implementing pagination or infinite scrolling.
-With the number of products available at present it doesn't make the site unweildy, although a solution would be required in a live production environment this is not a problem for the MVP.

-BASKET/CHECKOUT

-Gifting options have not made the final MVP cut.
-This was largely because in order to implement it at checkout I realised it was no minor undertaking.
-I would have needed to added the option to either the existing payment intent or the existing basket, or created an entirely new session object.
-In the end I decided to focus on enhancing existing functionality, since I'm not even sure what the gifting option would have entailed beyond sending someone a box of cheese.

 ADDRESS OPTIONS

 I decided to dispense with billing address options because it was not required by Stripe to facilitate payments.
 Indeed I discovered all Stripe needs for an extra layer of security is an e-mail address, so that is all I passed to the payment intent.
 Instead I focussed on usability - users can now add a new shipping address or select from existing addresses directly in the checkout screen.
 Instead of seeing a form they are hidden by Javascript and the existing default address is displayed.
 An additional feature is the 'selected address'.
 Users can select a different shipping address for an order without changing their default address, which is stored as a session variable.